How To Edit Your WordPress User Profile

 User Profile: Important Notes

-- Your email address is never sent to any other site (including WordPress) and it is never shown on your site (unless you display it, or use a specific WordPress theme that has been encoded to display your email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never shown on your website (unless you choose to display it, or use a particular WordPress theme that has been encoded to display the email address).

-- Only registered users of your blog can access the e-mail address you provide.
+- Only registered users of your site have access to the email address you have entered.

 - Each email address must be unique.

-Installing certain plugins on your site (e.g. for adding social media features), may add or remove fields in the User Profile section (e.g. add a Facebook URL field, insert extra settings related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may add or remove fields in the User Profile area (e.g. add a Facebook URL field, insert additional functionality options related to the plugin, etc…)

-There are a number of plugins that let you customize user profile fields.
-You can browse a number of free plugins by going to Add Plugins and searching for “user profile fields” inside your dashboard …
+There are a number of plugins that let you change user profile fields.
+You can find a number of free plugins by going to Add Plugins and searching for “user profile fields” inside your WP dashboard …

-See Tip #3 in the “Your Profile: Useful Tips” section further below for an example of a free plugin that lets you hide unnecessary fields in your Profile area.
+See Tip #3 in the “Your Profile: Tips” section further below for an example of a free plugin that lets you hide unnecessary fields in your Profile section.

-As mentioned earlier, the Profile section has a number of fields that allow you to enter extra contact information such as:
+As mentioned previously, your User Profile section has a number of fields that allow you to enter extra contact information such as:

 If this is the case, then you can set up accounts with these services (if you haven’t already done so) and then add your details to the appropriate fields in the Contact Info section.